BoXHED/BoXHED1.0/README.md

 In [5]: delta[1]
 Out[5]: 1
 ```
-This participant has thirteen records from time 0 to 0.978 with the event of interest happening at 0.978, where column 0 shows the times at which those records were obtained.
+This participant has thirteen records from time 0 to 0.978 with the event of interest ocurring at 0.978, where column 0 shows the times at which those records were obtained.
 A continuous covariate (column 1) and a binary covariate (column 2) are observed in each record.

 ### 5. Cross-validation to tune parameters.<br>